kfchou/kfchou.github.io/_posts/2025-06-04-vendoring.md

 ---
 layout: post
 title:  Vendoring in Python Packaging
-categories: [python, tutorials, poetry, uv, dependency management]
+categories: [python, packaging, tutorials, dependency management]
-excerpt: Making our Poetry-based pyproject.toml compatible with uv, and gaining a deeper understanding of pyproject.toml files.
+excerpt: Have local, private dependencies?
+Vendor them into your package.
 ---

 # What is vendoring?
 > Vendoring, in the programming sense, means “copying the source code of another project into your project.”
-It's in contrast to the practice of using dependencies
+It's in contrast to the practice of using dependencies.

-Instead of relying on a package manager to download and install dependencies, vendoring involves manually copying the required libraries into a dedicated directory within your project, typically named vendor.
+Instead of relying on a package manager to download and install dependencies, vendoring involves manually copying the required libraries into a dedicated directory within your project, typically named `vendor`.

 The project's code then imports modules from this local vendor directory.

 # When Vendoring is Appropriate:
+* Your package relies on local dependencies and other private packages.
 * Delivering software to an air-gapped system (lack of access to the package registry).
 * Sometime you don't want install anything but basic interpreter on a computer.
 * A dependency is no longer maintained, because there’s better alternatives now and it blocks you from upgrading Python.
 The obvious long term solution is to rewrite to remove the package, but that’s a major time-conuming task.